THE BUTTERFLY GARDEN

 INITIAL CHALLENGES

-Stormwater started accumulating at the bottom of the path, as expected, due to the compaction of the existing subsoil materials.
-We installed perforated drainpipes and irrigation along the path to transform it into a dry swale and raised the level using a layer of crushed gravel.
-No metal edging was allowed in our budget, so tall grasses and recumbent plants were used instead to soften and cover the soil-gravel edge along the path.
+As anticipated, stormwater accumulated at the bottom of the path due to compacted subsoil.
+To resolve this, we installed perforated drainpipes and irrigation to transform the area into a dry swale, then raised the grade with a layer of crushed gravel.
+With no budget for metal edging, tall grasses and recumbent plants were used to soften and stabilize the soil-gravel edge along the path.

 EDGES AND BOUNDARIES